alphydan/igcse-paper-parser/README.md

 4. Name the paper according to the chosen category and save it in the relevant directory (cf. [paper_classifier.py](paper_classifier.py))

 We use a few simplifying assumptions:

     - A new question always starts on a new page
     - A problem will be between 1 and 3 pages long
     - a Blank page is at most 1 page long.
-    - There will be at most 15 - 20 problems
     - No problem will ever be on page zero.

 ## Requirements